OksanaNechaieva/final_task/README.md

 Different flags could be specified, use `--help` to see full usage.

 ###Another run option
 ####2.
-In case to use like distribution package use follow commands:
+In case to use like distribution package use following commands:

     python setup.py bdist_msi